Video Game: Ultima III

-- Dungeons: You actually have to enter most of them now; usually to get "Marks" which grant special abilities or get past a Broken Bridge.
+- Dungeon Crawling: You actually have to enter most of them now; usually to get "Marks" which grant special abilities or get past a Broken Bridge.

-- Moral Dissonance: A minor case, but complaints about this inspired the next game's Karma Meter.
+- Moral Dissonance: A minor case where you can steal chests from shops, but complaints about this inspired the next game's Karma Meter.

 - Names to Run Away From Really Fast: Exodus certain sounds scary.
 Never mind it's just a fancy way of saying "to leave."